milivojcevic6/MIT_Project/README.md

 # 2Eat
-2Eat Canteen System that Optimise the pre-ordering process
+2Eat Canteen System that Optimises the Pre-Ordering Process